Transia-RnD/thehub/amendments/icv2/README.md

 If you want to build the image manually, use (you can change the tag):

-`docker build --tag transia/icv2:0.0.1 --target=genesis .`
+`docker build --tag transia/icv2:latest --target=genesis .`

-> Notice the target `genesis`.
-This is a standalone build.

 ### From the Docker Hub